PatWie/pylint/README.md

 The Webhook secret is **not** optional for this webservice.
 You will need to note the `ID` (INTEGRATIONID) in the `About`-Section.
 Generate a `Private key` and download the key.
 Name it like `my-pylint-key.pem`.
 We do not need OAuth credentials.

+The following Permission are required:
+- Commit status: Read&Write
+- Repository content: ReadOnly

+And subscribe to the event: Push

 ### Prepare pylint

 I propose to clone this repository